neilcitruslime/CloudMT.PulicAPI.Example/README.md

 This project is provides a simple example to retrieve items or categories from the Cloud MT API using C#.
 The API documentation can be found at https://api.citruslime.com.

+## Prerequisites

+You will need the DotNet 8 SDK installed. https://dotnet.microsoft.com/en-us/download/dotnet/8.0

 ### Getting Started

 To get started, you will need to create an account with Citrus-Lime Cloud MT.

 The username and password can be passed in as command line arguments or the application will request them when it is run.

 ```
 dotnet run myusername mypassword